Suu Kyi imprisonment: Will the EU impose sanctions on Myanmar? | DW | 13.12.2021

 "It's been almost six months since the EU imposed any new sanctions, which will be encouraging the military to believe the EU won't take any further action,” Farmaner told DW.

-After the February 1 coup, it took Brussels several weeks before it imposed sanctions on the generals and their military-run businesses in Naypyidaw.
-A third round of sanctions were deployed in June.
+After the February 1 coup, it took Brussels several weeks before it imposed sanctions on the generals and their military-run businesses in the country's capital Naypyidaw.
+A third round of sanctions came into effect in June.

-The coup sparked a national revolt with anti-junta protesters forming a Civil Disobedience Movement that has refused to cease its demonstrations, despite an estimated 1,300 civilians having now been killed by security forces since the coup, according to the Assistance Association for Political Prisoners, a monitoring group.
+The coup sparked a national revolt with anti-junta protesters forming a Civil Disobedience Movement that has refused to cease its demonstrations despite an estimated 1,300 civilians having been killed by security forces since the coup, according to the Assistance Association for Political Prisoners, a monitoring group.

-Meanwhile, decades-old civil wars in the country's restive ethnic-minority provinces have escalated into open conflict.
-Myanmar is now spoken of as nearly a "failed state."

 The government-in-exile, the National Unity Government, called on civilians in September to form militias and fight a "people's defensive war" against the junta.

+Meanwhile, decades-old civil wars in the country's restive ethnic-minority provinces have escalated into open conflict, having some obervers worried that Myanmar could end up a "failed state."

 Kristina Kironska, a Bratislava-based academic who specializes in Myanmar, said the EU has much more leverage that it could use to weaken the military and support the Myanmar people.
-However, the EU is "failing to use this leverage," said Kironska.
+However, the EU is "failing to use this leverage," she said.

 "It is disappointing because, at first, it appeared that the EU had learned from its past mistakes in imposing sanctions on Myanmar, when [previously] one-off rounds of sanctions were introduced only every few years after an atrocity was committed,” Kironska told DW.

-So far, the EU foreign policy hierarchy has not said whether it is considering a fourth round of sanctions against Myanmar's generals.
+So far, the EU has not yet said whether it was considering a fourth round of sanctions against Myanmar's generals.

 "The European Union strongly condemns this politically motivated verdict, which constitutes another major setback for democracy in Myanmar since the military coup," EU foreign policy chief Josep Borrell said in a statement early last week, referring to the sentencing of Suu Kyi.